vtkhang/getnovel/README.rst

 =====

 1. Download or clone this project.
-2. Go to to root folder of this project.
+2. Go to root folder of this project.
 3. Install and build this project with package "build":

   .. code:: bash